skilldiego/Windows-Fix-Up/README.md

 18. **Final Restart**
     *   If you agreed to the automatic restart at the beginning or used the `-AutoReboot` parameter, the script will initiate a 60-second countdown before rebooting.
 Otherwise, it will remind you to restart manually.

+### Why Disable Hibernation and Fast Startup?

+> [!NOTE]
+> This action is only performed if you use the `-DisableHibernation` switch.
+It is not enabled by default because some users, particularly on laptops, rely on hibernation to save their session and conserve battery.
+Disabling it can also sometimes interfere with power management features on certain hardware.

+Windows Fast Startup doesn't fully shut down the system.
+Instead, it hibernates the core operating system to speed up the next boot.
+While fast, this can cause issues with drivers, software updates, and dual-booting environments because the system never gets a completely fresh start.
+Disabling it provides several benefits:

+*   **Ensures a True "Fresh Start":** Forces a full shutdown, which can resolve persistent driver and software glitches that survive a normal reboot.
+*   **Improves Update Reliability:** A full shutdown allows system files to be properly replaced during updates, preventing common failures.
+*   **Fixes Driver State Issues:** Because drivers are fully re-initialized on a cold boot, this can resolve odd hardware behavior.
+Note that on the first restart after disabling hibernation, display settings (like resolution or multi-monitor arrangement) may temporarily change before correcting themselves.
+*   **Frees Up Disk Space:** Deletes the `hiberfil.sys` file, reclaiming several gigabytes of space on your system drive.
+*   **Aids Dual-Booting:** Prevents file system corruption issues when accessing the Windows partition from another operating system (like Linux).